Ada-C18/personal-portfolio-site/README.md

 The site should follow best practices, including:
   - All markup should be semantic, with consideration of hierarchy and accessibility
-  - CSS should be concise and well-formatted
-  - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively
+  - CSS should be concise and well-formatted x Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively
   - Run your site through an [HTML Validator](https://validator.w3.org/#validate_by_upload) and fix all errors before submitting

 ### Optional Enhancements